v3rse/site/source/_posts/oss-step2-github.md

 ---

 {% blockquote %}
 This is an entry in my code journal.
 I'm currently writing on the open source software world.
 This is mainly so that I can Google my thoughts later and even share the experience with others who plan on getting in on the OSS action.
-The first part was on [`git` mastery](2016/04/19/oss-step1-git-mastery/).
+The first part was on {% post_link oss-step1-git-mastery `git` mastery %}.
 These entries will be constantly evolve as my knowledge grows so stay tuned. **This next part is on working with GitHub.**
 {% endblockquote %}

 GitHub: The intro